Kannada cinema: 2022–2025

 Kannada short film Suryakanthihooge Modhalugothagidhu (Sunflowers Were the First Ones to Know) was a part of the "Film Schools' Competition" at the Cannes Film Festival held from 14 to 25 May 2024.
 Mikka Bannada Hakki won the Best Actor Award at the Shanghai International Film Festival (2024).
 Kenda premiered at the New York University Tisch School of the Arts and Switzerland.
 Sindhu Sreenivasa Murthy was selected for the BAFTA Breakthrough Talent Award 2024-25 for her debut directorial Aachar & Co.
 None of Her was screened at Chennai International Film Festival (2024).

+Abhilash Shetty's film, Naale Rajaa Koli Majaa had its Asian premiere at the 19th Jogja-NETPAC Asian Film Festival It was screened at the 25th NYIFF and was nominated for Best Screenplay.
+It was also screened at several international film festivals across Canada, Europe, and the United States including the India Film Festival Of Alberta, Asian Pop-Up Cinema (USA), and the Bucharest Best Comedy Film Festival.

 Vagachipani premiered at the 75th Berlin International Film Festival (2025) and became the first Kannada film ever to have its premiere at that film festival.
 It won Special Jury Mention at the "Spirit of Fire Festival" (2025) in Russia.
 It was also screened at the Cinemajove Film Festival in Spain, the Sydney Film Festival, the Bangkok International Film Festival and won awards at the Toronto International Film Festival.
 Alindia Radio was screened at the Indo-French International Film Festival (2025) and Indian Film Festival in Melbourne.
 Swapna Mantapa was selected for the Chicago International Film Festival and reached semi-finals in the competition section.
 My Hero (2025) won accolades at International Film Festivals in Canada, Thailand, the US, Italy, India, Sweden, Hungary, Russia, Singapore and Germany.
-The 2023 movie Ramzan won award at the 14th Universal Film Makers Council and Genesis Ultima International Film Festival (2025).
-Naale Rajaa Koli Majaa (2025) was screened at the NYIFF and was nominated for Best Screenplay.
-Nimbiya Banada Myaga - Page 1 won the "Best Film Award" at the Dhanbad International Film Festival; the "Best Director Award" at the 7 Sisters North East International Film Festival; the "Best Director Award", the "Best Cinematographer Award" and the "Best Supporting Actor Award" at the 7th Crown International Film Festival in Bangladesh.
+The 2023 movie Ramzan won award at the 14th Universal Film Makers Council and Genesis Ultima International Film Festival (2025). ' Nimbiya Banada Myaga - Page 1 won the "Best Film Award" at the Dhanbad International Film Festival; the "Best Director Award" at the 7 Sisters North East International Film Festival; the "Best Director Award", the "Best Cinematographer Award" and the "Best Supporting Actor Award" at the 7th Crown International Film Festival in Bangladesh.
 Furthermore, the film earned another accolade at the Thailand International Film Festival.
-Don’t Tell Mother had its World Premiere at the prestigious 30th Busan International Film Festival (2025) in the Windows To Asian Cinema section, becoming the only Indo-Australian production to do so.
+Don't Tell Mother had its World Premiere at the prestigious 30th Busan International Film Festival (2025) in the Windows To Asian Cinema section, becoming the only Indo-Australian production to do so.
+The psychological thriller Green (2025) was reported to have gained significant national and international film festival attention, winning 19 awards.